KQM-git/TCL/characters/electro/beidou.md

 * When Normal and Charged Attacks hit, they create a **lightning discharge** that can jump between opponents, dealing Electro DMG.
 * Increases active character’s resistance to interruption and decreases DMG taken.
 * A maximum of 1 **lightning discharge** can be triggered per second.
-* **Lightning discharge** can bounce off Mitachurl Shields but will deal no damage.
-* Snapshot on cast.
-  * However, if you swap to Beidou and cast her Burst too quick (Left Alt + Switch Character), her Lightning DMG might fail to snapshot certain buffs.

 | Attribute | Burst | Lightning Discharge |
 | :--- | :--- | :--- |